Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 It is important to understand that Japan visa categories are strictly interpreted.
 If you enter on a tourist visa, you cannot conduct any paid business activities.
 Similarly, cultural activities must be clearly non-commercial.
 Misrepresenting your purpose of visit is grounds for denial of entry at the Japanese border.

-Japan Embassy Key Facts for Dubai Residents
+Japan Visa Channel — Key Facts for Dubai Residents

 Japan Visa Photo Requirements: Strict Standards Apply